 Even minor cuts can become a major problem if they become infected, so making sure everyone in your party has arrived unscathed is an important step.
 Of equal importance is immediately tending to any cuts or wounds crew members may have suffered to increase the chances of quick healing.
 If you’ve determined there are no pressing medical issues, scan everyone for minor injuries and ticks.
 Additionally, once you take off your packs, be sure to properly stretch in order to alleviate any soreness, and drink water to replenish lost fluids.

-Many people will start to wonder about the safety of loved ones and friends not in the bug-out crew and stress about their whereabouts; additionally, for those in a disaster situation, there may be extreme images that play through crew members’ minds.
+Many people will start to wonder about the safety of loved ones and friends that are not with them and stress about their whereabouts; additionally, for those in a disaster situation, there may be extreme images that play through crew members’ minds.
 This can be a lot to take in at once, keeping everyone calm and minimizing discussions of the events will help your group focus on the tasks at hand.
 Arriving was an important step, but there is still work to be done in order to survive.

 The better prepared your children are ahead of time, the better they will be able to handle the rigors of survival after bugging out.
 The way you carry yourself and your demeanor makes a huge difference as even very young children can pick up on your stress level; by maintaining a level head and staying calm, you will benefit everyone in your crew.